Partner, Employment Law & Venue Licensing

 Qualified as a solicitor: 1988

-Partner Sue Dowling is head of our Employment law team and also a nationally recognised expert in venue licensing.
+Partner Sue Dowling is head of our Employment Law team and also a nationally recognised expert in venue licensing.
+She advises clients from our Reading, Henley-on-Thames and Wokingham offices, as well as remotely.

-An advocate by training, Sue deals primarily with complex employment litigation involving unlawful discrimination, with particular emphasis on mental impairment disability discrimination matters.
-She advises employers and senior employees and is recommended in the UK's leading guides to law firms, The Legal 500 and Chambers UK.
+An advocate by training, Sue specialisies in dealing with complex employment litigation involving unlawful discrimination, with a particular emphasis on mental impairment disability discrimination matters.
+She also advises employers and senior employees on a wider range of Employment Law issues.

-Sue provides strategic employment law/HR advice to CEOs, MD's, finance directors and HR directors, assisting them in their business decisions and with a view to minimising the risk of employment litigation.
+Sue provides strategic Employment Law and HR advice to CEOs, MDs, finance directors and HR directors, assisting them in their business decisions and with a view to minimising the risk of employment litigation.

 She frequently assists company clients in handling the restructuring of management tiers/teams and, where necessary, the departure of high-level executives – adopting a business, no-nonsense, pragmatic approach.
 Sue is an expert in the tax aspects of exiting arrangements (through settlement agreements or otherwise).
 She also advises clients regarding business immigration matters, including intra-company tier 2 transfers and ‘business visitors’ criteria.

-She actively participates in the firm's annual programme of events, including an Employment law seminar and mock employment tribunal.
-She has appeared on BBC Radio as a legal expert.
+Sue actively participates in the firm's annual programme of events, including Employment Law updates and a mock employment tribunal.
+She is recommended in the UK's leading guides to law firms, Chambers UK and The Legal 500, and has appeared on BBC Radio as a legal expert.

 Through her advocacy training, Sue developed expertise in the field of venue licensing (originally before the Magistrates Court and now before licensing committees).
 In particular, she advises major sports grounds, entertainment venues and hotels on alcohol and regulated entertainment licensing.
 She also provides advice in relation to general safety and special safety certification of sports grounds; gambling (including track betting licences); PPL; PRS and wedding licences.